Typical Italian souvenirs: a city-by-city guide

 • Be wary of prices that are too low for items declared handcrafted: real handwork has a real cost.

-• Avoid shops that sell "everything": an authentic artisan usually has a clear specialty.
+• Avoid shops that sell "everything": a serious artisan usually has a clear specialty.

 • Look for DOP, IGP, regional craft certifications on food and craft products.